 S Hotel, Taipei

 Today is the 11th day of MCO.
 You should have accepted by now that we are not going to go anywhere for the next 2,000 years.
-All the psychotic behaviours should now come to cessation.
+All the psychotic behaviours should now come to a cessation.
 Enough is enough.
 Mine certainly have.
-So if you haven’t achieved that state of sedation, I suggest you stop your panic commute to the kitchen and start making get-well cards first for Boris, second – forget about Prince Charles – our King at Istana.
+So if you haven’t achieved that state of sedation, I suggest you stop your panic commute to the kitchen and start making get-well cards first for Boris, and second, (forget about Prince Charles) for our King at Istana.

 The hotel is designed by Starck.
 Upstairs, the rooms come with a pillow menu, coral velvet robes, Bang & Olufsen speakers and mini Chambord at the mini bar.
-Downstairs, you can have cocktails or go to the restaurant where Chinese dishes are served on Royal Doulton tableware and paired with French wine.
+Downstairs, you can have cocktails or go to the restaurant where Chinese dishes are served on Royal Doulton tableware, paired with French wine.
 There are also exclusive Baccarat glasses that you can buy as collectibles.
-Quite like Happy Meals at McDonald’s that is right, except Ronald would be in a tux feeding you lobster nuggets with a side of guac.
+Quite like Happy Meals at McDonald’s,that‘s right, except Ronald would be in a tux feeding you lobster nuggets with a side of guac.

 But the books on the shelves are not real.
 The pearl necklaces hung on the wall aren’t either.
 There are photos of S here and there, some with her equally famous sister, some with her daughter.
 Some call this idea of Wang romantic, some call it opportunistic.
 It’s a free world.
 If a man wants to spend 200 million TWD to a carve a business in a city he frequently visits but for his wife, I am all for it.